 The Old Station and the NEW Cycle Track

-There is a new cycle track in the course of construction which will link Oban and Fort WIlliam.
+There is a new cycle track in the course of construction, National Route 78 of the National Cycle Network which will run from Campbeltown to Inverness.
 A large amount of the cycle path is being constructed along the old railway track.
 The charity SUSTRANS are constructing the cyle path and this will be a great way to enjoy the Highlands of Scotland whether by bike or a fantastic coastal walk.
 Click HERE for more information.